The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Andy Warhol’s Camouflage (F. & S. II.412) is estimated to be worth between £50,000 and £70,000.
-This signed screenprint, created in 1987, has shown consistent value growth, with an average annual growth rate of 11%.
-This work has an impressive auction history, having been sold 3 times since its initial sale in April 2017.
-In the last 12 months, the hammer price has ranged from £65,873 in April 2023 to £68,000 in June 2022.
-The average return to the seller is £56,896.
+The value of Andy Warhol's Camouflage (F. & S. II.412) (signed) is estimated to be worth between £45,000 and £70,000.
+Over the past five years, the hammer price ranges from £65,873 in April 2023 to £68,000 in June 2022.
+This screenprint has shown consistent value growth, with an average annual growth rate of 13%.
+This work is somewhat rare, having been sold 3 times at auction since its initial sale in April 2017.
 The edition size of this artwork is limited to 80.

 Meaning & Analysis